How To Ask Why You Didn’t Get the Job (and actually get a reply)

 And what they told me was shocking.

 In this post, however, I'll summarize how I managed to get feedback (finally!).
 I’ll show you how I got recruiters to respond to me.
-I'll also give you some of the email templates I used that can work for you too.
+I'll also give you the email templates I used that can work for you too.

 Let’s dive right in!